JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/ReadMe.md

 ## `JSopX.`OpenProjectX

-> [!IMPORTANT]
+> [!TIP]
 > All **JSopX™ Open Project EXperiences** listed _below_, can be found in this unified, **all-in-one** enterprise-level solution.
-This solution is your best choice if you plan to continue exploration of the suite at an enterprise level.
+[This Solution](./jsopx.OpenProjectX) is your best choice if you plan to continue exploration of the suite at an enterprise level (_all projects included_).
 Otherwise, you can explore each project independently.

+---

 - **Version**: **`v 1.0`**

-- The **JSopX™ Open Project EXperiences Project** is an unified, **all-in-one** enterprise-level solution orchestrates a broad range of technologies—Asp.NET Core, Blazor, .NET MAUI, Angular, React, Vue, and more—into a cohesive experience.
+- The **JSopX™ Open Project EXperiences Project** is the [flag ship](../Introduction/JSopxProjectsFamilies.md#1-flagship-projects), **all-in-one** enterprise-level solution, which orchestrates a broad range of technologies—Asp.NET Core, Blazor, .NET MAUI, Angular, React, Vue, and more—into a cohesive experience.
 It provides a blueprint for integrating multiple stacks, fostering synergy among client-side and server-side projects.

 - **Explore GitHub**: [JSopX.OpenProjectX](./jsopx.OpenProjectX)